 Christiana Care Health System is ranked in the top 2% of hospitals assessed nationwide and ranked nationally in one adult specialty, gynecology, on the 2020 U.S. News & World Report Hospital Rankings.
 The system serves much of Northern Delaware and boasts innovative and comprehensive care with two hospitals, a Level I trauma center, surgical care facilities, a world-class research institute, and rehabilitation centers.
 It recently added a Center for Woman & Children’s Health with private patient rooms, spacious labor and delivery suites, and an innovative neonatal intensive care unit among the most advanced in the nation.

 Your options don’t stop there.
-Wilmington itself offers St. Francis Hospital, Alfred I. DuPont Hospital for Children and a VA Medical Center.
-Nemours’ A.I. duPont Hospital for Children was nationally ranked in five children’s specialties, including #16 in pediatric orthopedics.
+Wilmington itself offers St. Francis Hospital, Nemours Children’s Health and a VA Medical Center.
+Nemours has been nationally ranked in five children’s specialties, including #16 in pediatric orthopedics.

 Farther down in central and southern Delaware, residents rely on Bayhealth which operates hospitals in both Kent and Sussex Counties, a freestanding emergency department in Smyrna, and various satellite facilities.
 Bayhealth ranked high performing in the 2020 U.S. News and World Report Hospital Rankings for treatment of chronic obstructive pulmonary disease and heart failure.
 In addition, Bayhealth recently invested $314 million to build a new, 165-acre hospital and outpatient center in Milford to increase services and establish a cutting-edge health campus.